idptools/goose/docs/sequence_optimization.rst

 - **Basic optimization**: see /demos/sequence_optimization.ipynb for basic usage.
 - **Custom properties**: see /demos/custom_optimizer_peroperties.ipynb for creating and implementing custom user-defined properties
 - **Design by interaction**: see /demos/generate_sequences_by_interaction.ipynb for designing sequences to interact with a target sequence using epsilon-based properties.
+- **Design by linear profiles**: see /demos/linear_profiles.ipynb for designing sequences to match linear profiles of properties like NCPR.
+- **Design by interaction matrices**: see /demos/epsilon_matrix_variants.ipynb for designing sequences to match or modify interaction matrices.

 **Demo Location:**